paolodesa/thesis-code/README.md

 - `--start_year`: the start year of the data used for the analysis
 - `--end_year`: the end year of the data used for the analysis (included)

-**NOTE**: both scripts will use all weather station present in the InfluxDB database's `WeatherUnderground` bucket; therfore, the bucket should be emptied before conducting a new uhi effect analysis on a different city
+**NOTE**: both scripts will use all weather stations present in the InfluxDB's bucket whose name is specified by the `WEATHER_UNDERGROUND_BUCKET_NAME` environment variable; therfore, it was suggested to create 1 bucket per city/area during the setup phase

 ### EAHX and PDEC cooling systems assessment